AVEIR AR2 Atrial

 • 25% more battery longevity in all single and dual chamber pacing modes6,*

-• Over 10 years of projected battery life in AAI(R) or AAI(R)+VVI pacing modes6
+• Over 10 years of projected battery life in AAI(R) or AAI(R)+VVI pacing modes6,**

-Upgradeable to Dual-Chamber Pacing System
+Upgradeable to a Dual Chamber Pacing System

 When paired with the AVEIR VR Ventricular LP, the AVEIR AR2 Atrial LP forms the AVEIR DR Dual Chamber System, which can be programmed to DDD(R) or AAI(R)+VVI.